mapwatch/mapwatch/README.md

 Mapwatch probably doesn't know you're done with the map yet.
 Mapwatch thinks a map is done when you:

 * Leave town.
 Either enter a new map, or enter a non-map zone like the Aspirants' Plaza.
 * Or, wait 30 minutes.
 When you don't enter any new zones for a while, Mapwatch will assume you're done playing.
+(Exception: The Simulacrum (Delirium) takes 60 minutes, instead of 30.)

 Returning to town does not end a run - maybe you died or you're dropping off loot, but you aren't done with the map yet.